The Ultimate Guide To Getting Your Start In Stock Video – Part 1 Misconceptions

-In 2006, I joined as an exclusive contributor to iStock and entered the world of creating stock footage.
+In 2006, I joined as an exclusive contributor to iStock and entered the world of creating stock video footage.
 My journey over the last seven years has had several twists and turns.
 It is my hope that, by following this guide, you can learn from me and make your journey shorter than mine, while attaining profitability in a much more quick amount of time.

 When people find out that I shoot stock footage, often times they comment about how “easy” and “freeing” it must be.
 Other content creators want to know how to get their start and make easy money.
 Before we get into the nitty-gritty of stock footage, it is important to dispel three myths around stock footage.